pSpaces/Programming-with-Spaces/tutorial-concurrent-programming.md

 # 2. Concurrent Programming with Tuple Spaces

 This chapter provides a gentle introduction to concurrent programming using spaces.
 The chapter is based on a simple and traditional notion of tuple space, namely a multiset of tuples.
-The chapters starts introducing a basic set of operations, which is incrementally enriched with additional operations.
-The final part discusses how to use tuple spaces to implement basic coordination and synchronisation mechanisms, and how to implement traditional communication means such as message passing and shared memory.
-The flavour of tuple spaces in this chapter is essentially based on Linda [Gelernter, 1985].
+The chapter presents the tuple space operations incrementally.
+The final part discusses how to use tuple spaces to implement basic coordination and synchronisation mechanism.
+The programming model for tuple spaces in this chapter is strongly based on [Linda](https://dl.acm.org/citation.cfm?id=2433).
 The chapter is illustrated with a scenario where a couple of roommates (Alice, Bob, Charlie,) use a tuple space ```fridge``` to coordinate their activities.

 ## 2.1 Concurrent activities